KID-22/Cocktail/README.md

 Our evaluation tool is designed to support a variety of customized assessments, including the integration of corpora from different sources and the computation of metrics for specific target corpora.
 For personalized customization options, please refer to the code in our ``evaluate`` folder.

 ## Available Datasets
-All the 16 benchmarked datasets in Cocktail are listed in the following table.
+All the 16 benchmarked datasets in Cocktail are listed in the following table and are available [here](https://huggingface.co/IR-Cocktail) at HuggingFace.

 | Dataset       | Website                                                      | Cocktail-Name      | md5                                | Domain      | Relevancy | # Test Query | # Corpus |
 | ------------- | ------------------------------------------------------------ | ------------------ | ---------------------------------- | ----------- | --------- | ------------ | -------- |